dbt-labs/docs.getdbt.com/website/docs/faqs/runs/checking-logs.md

 ---
 title: How can I see the SQL that dbt is running?
-Description: “Review logs to check the sql dbt is running”
+Description: "Review logs to check the sql dbt is running"
-sidebar_label: ‘reviewing sql that dbt runs’
+sidebar_label: 'reviewing sql that dbt runs'
 id: checking-logs

 ---